 Les Moulins La Fayette Toronto

-Les Moulins La Fayette originated in Quebec, and now has their first location in Toronto.
+Les Moulins La Fayette originated in Quebec, and now has a location in Toronto.

 The founder’s original recipes are still used to bake bread, viennoiserie items and ultra-buttery croissants fresh in-house every morning in full view of the cafe.